JGSNETO/Learn-Matlab/README.md

 - Many slow MATLAB functions can be changed into fast functions by replacing explicit loops with operations or functions that operate on entire arrays via implicit loops
 - Vector commnand : Any operator or function that operates on an entire vector or entire array is said to be a vector command
 - Vectorization: The translation of code from a version uses explicit looping to one that uses a vector command

+- repmat: Replicating matrices.
+The replication of matrix by rows means that repeating a matrix one or more times but row-wise.
+For example, if we have a matrix that contains only one row and three columns then the replication of that matrix three times will repeat that one row three times.

+- A recursion is an elegant way to solve many problems it can come with a performance penalty.

+- Modes of passing arguments:
+1. Call by value:
+- Copy of argument is placed on the stack
+- Changes to arguments in function leave actual argument unchanged
+- Copying large arrays takes lots of times and lots of memory

+2. Call by reference
+- Pointer to argument is placed on the stack

+- Parfor: Parallel for-loop
+- Parfor makes sense only if the body of the loop is slow enough to make up for the extra time required by parfor.